The Avoidance Loop

 “Take your time.
 We are.”

-They carried the same files you avoided last week without comment.
+They carried the same file as last week.

 And the week before that.